gaurav0154/Swiggy-data-by-SQL/README.md

-# Swiggy-data-by-SQL
+# 📊 Swiggy Data Analysis using SQL

-📌 Project Description
+## 📌 Project Description
 This project focuses on transforming a large, messy dataset of food deliveries into a clean, structured system for business insights.

-Using PostgreSQL, I applied data cleaning (CASE statements, Window Functions), built a Star Schema with Fact and Dimension tables, and performed analysis with Joins, Aggregations, and CTEs.
-The goal was to help businesses like Swiggy identify top locations, busy hours, popular dishes, and low‑performing items.
-The analysis improves marketing, operations, and customer satisfaction by providing clear KPIs.
-Recommendations include focusing on high‑growth areas, optimizing price ranges, improving food quality, and promoting top dishes for better sales.
+Using **PostgreSQL**, I applied:
+- **Data Cleaning** → CASE statements for null checks and Window Functions (ROW_NUMBER) to remove duplicates.
+- **Data Modeling** → Designed a Star Schema with 5 Dimension tables and 1 Fact table.
+- **Analysis** → Joins, Aggregations (SUM, AVG, COUNT), and CTEs to calculate KPIs and business trends.

+The goal was to help businesses like **Swiggy** identify:
+- Top locations generating revenue
+- Busy hours and peak demand times
+- Popular dishes and customer preferences
+- Low-performing restaurants or items

+This analysis improves **Marketing, Operations